sub-arctic/software-task-1/docs/debug.md

     print(add(i, i+1))
 ```

 If the above condition is met, the pdb module will break at the specified point and drop into an interactive console.
-Various keybindings are available to step through code, continue untill another breakpoint, as well as printing variables.
+Various keybindings are available to step through code, continue until another breakpoint, as well as printing variables.

 ```python
 > <stdin>(5)add()